Fr3ddyVsJSON/fr3ddyvsjson.github.io/_posts/2021-11-21-cybercrafted.md

 Oh...

-No, there just pictures.
+They are only pictures.
 Perhaps there's hidden info embedded within the images, but we'll shelve that for now.
 Let's keep looking for other pages.
 Next up is `admin.cybercrafted.thm`:

 ```
 gobuster dir -u http://admin.cybercrafted.thm/ -w /usr/share/wordlists/SecLists/Discovery/Web-Content/raft-small-words.txt -s 200,301,302 -x php